Kotlin/dataframe/docs/StardustDocs/topics/unfold.md

 <!---END-->

-Consider you have an existing dataframe with some URLs, arguments for an API call.
+Consider you have an existing [`DataFrame`](DataFrame.md) with some URLs, arguments for an API call.

 <!---FUN convertToColumnGroupData-->